nmarampally/MapReduce-Analysis-of-Books-sets/README.md

-# Hadoop MapReduce Analysis - Books Set
+# Hadoop MapReduce Analysis - Books Set --- Built Mapper and Reducer Script to analyze the data of Book sets from openlibrary.org

 In this project we are going to analyse the data provided by openlibrary.org